Abraxas3d/deviations/deviations_1/Challenge_1.md

 “No, you actually-”

-“Copasat is very glad you are still here,” he said.
-And, he left.
+“Copasat is very glad you are still here.
+Look, find out what’s going on.
+If there’s a real emergency in there, then call it in and they’ll send out CAP or whoever.
+A real emergency is more important than someone scoring points with a hack, but a hack is going to shut down SARSAT.
+Just, find out.
+Who else do you want?
+I’ll call them in.”

+“I don’t know until I get a look at it.
+I’ll let you know through the service,” I said.

+I was already looking at the files.

+And, he was gone.

 Friday the 13h had struck again.